terraform-provider-openstack/terraform-provider-openstack/website/docs/r/containerinfra_clustertemplate_v1.html.markdown

     the existing cluster template.

 * `image` - (Required) The reference to an image that is used for nodes of the cluster.
+Can be set via the `OS_MAGNUM_IMAGE` environment variable.
     Changing this updates the image attribute of the existing cluster template.

 * `insecure_registry` - (Optional) The insecure registry URL for the cluster template.
 Changing this updates the insecure registry attribute of the